-Because a number of disease symptoms can be linked to gluten sensitivity.
-Gluten can cause damage to the intestines which, in turn, interferes with proper assimilation of nutrients and/or creates an inability to digest foods properly.
+Because a number of disease symptoms can be linked to gluten sensitivity, and gluten sensitivity is on the rise in our society.
+Gluten, for some of us, can cause damage to the intestines which, in turn, interferes with proper assimilation of nutrients and/or creates an inability to digest foods properly.

 Basing your meals on the gluten free food list is a perfect place to begin when changing the diet.